creme332/rowmerge/docs/PROBLEM_STATEMENT.md

 1 2 3 4 5
 ```

-The goal is to develop a heuristic compression algorithm that minimizes the number of rows based on certain rules.
+The goal is to develop a heuristic compression algorithm that compresses the matrix to minimize the number of rows.
+Merging of rows is performed according to certain rules.

 ### Merging Rules

-1. Merging is performed row-wise.
+1. Merging is performed row-wise only.
+2. Two rows can be merged if they differ by exactly one column (Hamming distance = 1).
+    ```
+    1,2,3,4
+    1,2,5,4
+    3,1,3,4
+    ```
+    Row 1 and 2 are mergeable but Row 1 and Row 3 are not.

 3. You may merge multiple rows at once.

    **Example 1:**